-- 3. Type a word or phrase.
-As you type, the iPod app displays a list of matching items.
+- 1. From the Home screen, tap Music.
+The Music screen appears. - 2.
+Tap the Search field that appears in the bottom-right corner of the Music screen.
+A virtual keyboard appears, as shown in Figure 18-10. - 3.
+Type a word or phrase.
+As you type, the Music app displays a list of matching items.
 Tap the one you want to play. - 4.
-Tap the Hide Keyboard key at the bottom right of the virtual keyboard.
+Tap the Hide Keyboard key in the bottom-right corner of the virtual keyboard.